-Students must consult the BA and BACS degree regulations that form minimum requirements for the relevant programs in all subjects.
+Students must consult the Bachelor of Arts (BA) and Bachelor of Arts of Community Studies (BACS) degree regulations that formminimum requirements for the relevant programs in all subjects.
 Listed below are special or additional requirements that must also be met by students in Music and Ethnomusicology programs.

-PLEASE NOTE: Students wishing to Major must do so in the BACS Music Major.
-Music is unique at CBU in that it is the only Major program offered only through the BACS degree.
+PLEASE NOTE: Students wishing to Major must do so in the Bachelor of Arts of Community Studies (BACS) Music Major.
+Music is unique at CBU in that it is the only Major program offered only through the Bachelor of Arts of Community Studies (BACS) degree.

-BA Concentration in Ethnomusicology (30 credits in Ethnomusicology)
+Bachelor of Arts (BA) Concentration in Ethnomusicology (30 credits in Ethnomusicology)